 The Chandra orbit is highly elliptical and varies with time.
-As of 2017-Dec the apogee height, after decreasing since mid-2012, reached a minimum of $\sim$ 129,000 km; the perigee altitude, after rising since mid-2012, reached a maximum of $\sim$ 19,000 km.
-The orbital eccentricity accordingly reached its minimum of $\sim$ 0.68 in 2017-Dec.
-By mid-2022 the apogee altitude increased to $\sim$ 146,000 km and the perigee altitude decreased to $\sim$ 2,600 km, trends that will continue until $\sim$ 2024, when the eccentricity will reach a mission maximum of $\sim$ 0.91 before beginning to decrease.
-The orbit allows for high observing efficiency as the satellite spends most of the time well above the radiation belts ( $\sim$ 70%) and long observations (currently $\sim$ 180 ksec) are made possible in principle by the orbital period of 63.5h (but see Section 3.3 for limitations due to spacecraft thermal considerations).
+In 2023-July the perigee altitude, after decreasing since late 2017, reached its mission minimum of 1045 km; the apogee height, after rising since 2017, reached a maximum of ~148,000 km.
+The orbital eccentricity accordingly reached its maximum of ~0.91 in 2023-July.
+Since then, the eccentricity has decreased, reaching ~0.88 in mid-2024, at which time the apogee altitude was ~145,000 km and the perigee altitude ~2350 km.
+The trend for decreasing eccentricity and increasing perigee altitude will continue until ~2029.
+The orbit allows for high observing efficiency as the satellite spends most of the time well above the radiation belts (~70%) and long observations (currently ~180 ksec) are made possible in principle by the orbital period of 63.5h (but see Section 3.3 for limitations due to spacecraft thermal considerations).